Compressing CFI Graphs and Lower Bounds for the Weisfeiler-Leman Refinements: Preliminaries

 Let~$H$ be another colored graph with vertex set~$W$.
 We now refer with $\kwliter{k}{\coloring}{r}[G]$ and $\kwliter{k}{\coloring}{r}[H]$ to the colorings computed by $k$\nobreakdash-WL after~$r$ iterations on~$G$ and~$H$, respectively.
 We say that $k$\nobreakdash-WL \defining{distinguishes the colored graphs~$G$ and~$H$} after~$r$ rounds if there is a color~$q$ such that

 Note that if $k$\nobreakdash-WL distinguishes~$G$ and~$H$ after $r+1$ rounds but not after~$r$, then the iteration number of $k$\nobreakdash-WL on~$G$ and on~$H$ is at least $r+1$.

-We also apply the WL algorithm to pairs $(G,\compEquiv)$ of graphs $G$ extended by an equivalence relation $\compEquiv$.
+We also apply the WL algorithm to pairs $(G,\compEquiv)$ of a graph~$G$ extended by an equivalence relation~$\compEquiv$.
 The only difference there is that in the initial coloring $\kwliter{k}{\coloring}{0}$ the isomorphisms between the induced subgraphs of tuples also need to preserve the equivalence relation.

 \paragraph{The Bijective Pebble Game.} It is well-known that the distinguishing power of $k$\nobreakdash-WL is captured by the following game.
 The \defining{bijective $k$-pebble game}~\cite{Hella96} is a game played by two players called Spoiler and Duplicator on two colored graphs~$G$ and~$H$ with vertex sets~$V$ and~$W$, respectively.
 There is a pair of pebbles~$p_i$ and~$q_i$ for every~$i\in [k]$.
 The pebbles~$p_i$ can be placed on~$V$ and the pebbles~$q_i$ on~$W$.
 When~$\ell$ pebble pairs are placed for some~$\ell \in [k]$, then the \defining{position} in the game is the pair~$\tup{\vertA}, \tup{\vertB}$ for~$\tup{\vertA} = (\vertA_1, \dots, \vertA_\ell) \in V^\ell$ and~$\tup{\vertB} = (\vertB_1, \dots, \vertB_\ell) \in W^\ell$ where corresponding pebbles are placed on~$\vertA_i$ and~$\vertB_i$ for every~$i \in [\ell]$.
 Spoiler wins immediately if~$|V| \neq |W|$.
 Otherwise, the pebbles are initially placed beside the graphs.
 A round of the game is played as follows: \begin{enumerate} \item Spoiler picks up a pair of pebbles $p_i$ and $q_i$. \item Duplicator chooses a bijection $h\colon V \to W$. \item Spoiler chooses a vertex $\vertA \in V$ and places~$p_i$ on~$\vertA$ in~$G$ and~$q_i$ on~$h(\vertA)$ in~$H$. \end{enumerate} Spoiler wins in~$r$ rounds, if after at most~$r$ rounds the current position $\tup{\vertA}, \tup{\vertB}$ does not induce a partial isomorphism.
 That is, the mapping $\vertA_i \mapsto \vertB_i$ for every $i \in [\ell]$ is not an isomorphism of the induced subgraphs $G[\set{\vertA_1, \dots, \vertA_\ell}]$ and $H[\set{\vertB_1, \dots, \vertB_\ell}]$.
 Duplicator wins in~$r$ rounds if Spoiler does not win in~$r$ rounds.
 Spoiler wins a play if Spoiler wins after some round.
 Duplicator wins if Spoiler never wins.
 Spoiler (respectively, Duplicator) has a \defining{winning strategy} in~$r$ rounds if they can force a win interdependently of the moves of the other player.
 We write $G \kequivr{k}{r} H$ if Duplicator has a winning strategy in $r$ rounds and $G, \tup{\vertA} \kequivr{k}{r} H, \tup{\vertB}$ in case Duplicator has a winning strategy when starting in position $\tup{\vertA},\tup{\vertB}$.
 When considering the game without a fixed number of rounds, we write $G \kequiv{k} H$ if Duplicator has a winning strategy.